ezula/better-images/readme.txt

 = What is ImageMagick and GD? =

-ImageMagick (also called Imagick) and GD are two different suits of tools for image manipulation that don't have any graphical interface.
+ImageMagick and GD are two different suits of tools for image manipulation that don't have any graphical interface.
 Instead the different tools are utilized by code.
-Most web hosts have one of them and som let you choose.
-Test has shown that ImageMagick produce better results and has more features.
+Most web hosts have at least one of them and some let you choose.

-= Does this plugin work with GD? =

-No, Better Images does not work with GD.
-For the plugin to work you will need ImageMagick installed on the server.

-= How can I check if I have ImageMagick installed on my server? =

-You can find that out by installing this plugin and go to Settings > Better Images.
-If you see an error massage and no settings then you do not have ImageMagic.

-= What if I don't have GD on my server? =

-Then we would recommend contacting your hosting company and ask them if they can activate ImageMagick for you.
+GD lacks some of the features that ImageMagick have which is why WordPress defaults to ImageMagick if it's installed.
+Better Images works with booth suits but we have made some tweaks in the feature set to make the plugin work with GD.
+Here's what you need to know if you are on a server with only GD installed.

+1. GD does not support conversion from CMYK to RGB.
+Therefore this feature is turned off by default.
+2. GD can't preserve EXIF data and color profiles which means that you can't turn off the removal of EXIF data in the settings panel.
+3. GD on the other hand has shown in our tests to produced smaller file sizes than ImageMagick at the same compression level.

 = Does Better Images support responsive images =